ppy/osu-wiki/news/2022/2022-01-05-new-featured-artist-niwashi.md

 **14** staggering tracks.
 One fantastic beatmapper (that's you).
 Get started already by finding your favourite track from [**NIWASHI**'s Featured Artist listing](https://osu.ppy.sh/beatmaps/artists/228) and opening its beatmap template in the editor.

-The complexity and density of these tracks perfectly lends to novel beatmaps, as made clear through [Down](https://osu.ppy.sh/users/4694602)'s iconic beatmap of [Playing With Ruby](https://osu.ppy.sh/beatmapsets/1306570).
+The complexity and density of these tracks perfectly lends to novel beatmaps, as made clear through ::Down::{ user-id=4694602 }'s iconic beatmap of [Playing With Ruby](https://osu.ppy.sh/beatmapsets/1306570).
 See the map's rank \#1 and \#2 scores in the video below, then check out the rest of what's up for grabs:

 <div align="center">
     <video width="100%" controls>